- Mining policy notices

 - Yukon Minerals Advisory Board information

-The Mining Recorders’ offices have moved to an appointment-based system on a permanent basis.
-If you would like to visit a Mining Recorder office please call each office directly to book an appointment.
+The mining recorders’ offices have moved to an appointment-based system on a permanent basis.
+If you would like to visit a mining recorder's office, call each office directly to book an appointment.

 - Dawson: 867-993-5343

 - Mayo: 867-996-2256

 Mining policy notices